 What types of cases are eligible to be "sealed"?

 Typically a case can be sealing if the result was "deferred adjudication" and the community supervision was successfully completed.
+Some first-offense misdemeanor cases with convictions are also eligible.
 There are waiting periods that vary depending on the type of case.

 Should I still do a non-disclosure?

 Yes.
 You should do everything you can to prevent people from seeing the arrest.